-The Watauga Club successfully lobbies the North Carolina state legislature, with the sponsorship of Leazar Dixon, to pass a bill for an industrial school separate from the University of North Carolina's land scrip.
-The legislation doesn't mandate the school, however, and doesn't provide sufficient funding.
+The Watauga Club successfully lobbied the North Carolina State Legislature, with the sponsorship of Leazar Dixon, to pass a bill for an industrial school separate from the University of North Carolina's land scrip.
+The legislation didn't mandate the school, however, and didn't provide sufficient funding.

 Peele Hall was built by Hobart Brown Upjohn and named for William Joseph Peele, founder of the Watauga Club.